Ready for metric batch planning

 - Clean and sanitise everything that will come into contact with your must.

-- Dissolve honey in a small volume of water (leave headspace so you can top up to the batch volume later).
+- Dissolve the calculated honey in a small volume of water, leaving room to top up to the target batch volume.

 - Aerate the must with a drill stirrer or shake/stir vigorously for 15 minutes.

-- Rehydrate, temper, and pitch yeast per the Go-Ferm instructions below.
+- Rehydrate, temper, and pitch yeast with the calculated Go-Ferm and water amounts.

-- Record specific gravity and temperature for future reference.
+- Record specific gravity, Brix if used, and temperature for future reference.

 - Apply an airlock.
-Ferment within your yeast’s recommended range; around 16 °C suits most wine strains.
+Ferment within the yeast's recommended temperature range; around 16 degrees C suits many wine strains.

 - Degas twice per day for the first week of fermentation.